Body Image Issues

-Statements like this are far too often used to try to explain away a young person’s problems with image dissatisfaction.
-The simple fact is that being overweight is a major contributor when someone gets bullied.
+Body image issues are far too often used to explain away a young person’s problems with image dissatisfaction.
+The simple fact is that being overweight is a significant contributor when someone gets bullied.

-The issues associated with this condition are being teased, disparaging nicknames, lower self-esteem, and even bulimia.
-This can also include a higher level of loneliness, poor self perception, and poor self image.
-There has also been a tendency reported that being overweight is associated with being less competent, although there is currently no scientific evidence to substantiate this claim.
+Body image issues associated with this condition are disparaging nicknames, lower self-esteem, and bulimia.
+This can include a higher level of loneliness, poor self-perception, and poor self-image.
+There has also been a tendency to report that being overweight is associated with less competence.
+However, there is currently no scientific evidence to substantiate this claim.

-National surveys have found among overweight middle-school aged children that 30 percent of girls and 24 percent of boys experienced daily bullying, teasing, and/or rejection because of their size.
-These numbers doubled for overweight high school students, with 63 percent of girls and 58 percent of boys experiencing some form of bullying due to their weight and size.
+National surveys have found among overweight middle-school-aged children that 30 percent of girls and 24 percent of boys experienced daily bullying, teasing, and rejection because of their size.
+These numbers doubled for overweight, high school students.
+63 percent of girls and 58 percent of boys experiencing bullying due to their weight and size.

-Another study of bullying behaviors in 11-16 year old boys and girls found that overweight and obese school-aged children were more likely to become victims of bullying behaviors than their normal-weight peers .
-Bullying that is directly related to body size and weight can contribute to increased depression, anxiety, and risk of mental illnesses, such as eating disorders like anorexia, bulimia, or binge eating.
+Another study of bullying behaviors in 11-16-year-old boys and girls found that overweight and obese school-aged children were more likely to become victims of bullying behaviors than their normal-weight peers .
+Bullying related to body image issues can contribute to increased depression, anxiety, and risk of mental illnesses, such as eating disorders like anorexia, bulimia, or binge eating.

-Here are some ways that you as the parent can help your child to deal with their body image issue.
+Here are some ways that you can help your child deal with their body image issue.

 Promote healthy eating and exercise habits.